SmallPepperZ/SachiBotPy-DiscordBot/README.md

-# SachiBotPy-DiscordBot
+# SachiBotPy-DiscordBot Pages
-My discord bot that does some stuff.
-Granted, it's not much stuff, but it's stuff all the same test
+This is where I host the github pages site for this bot